-The whole Rubin Observatory data for the LSST (raw and calibrated images, yearly data releases) will be archived in its entirety in two facilities on different continents: NCSA in the US and CC-IN2P3 in France.
+The whole Rubin Observatory data for the LSST (raw and calibrated images, yearly data releases) will be archived in its entirety in two facilities on different continents: SLAC in the US and CC-IN2P3 in France.
 Users with data rights will access the survey releases and data products through tools provided by the Project, from a Data Access Center (DAC).
 Currently planned DACs are at SLAC, at CC-IN2P3, and in Chile; additional DACs are under consideration in other participating countries.

 The recommended way to access images is with Rubin Observatory's applications layer of the data processing software, which is entirely open-source.
 It has two components for users, together called the “DM stack”: a pipeline for data reduction, and tools for interacting with calibrated images and catalogues.
 It has two components for users, together called the “DM stack”: a pipeline for data reduction, and tools for interacting with calibrated images and catalogues.
 More information on DM stack

-Among the science collaborations [link], many working groups are developing software tailored to their specific needs.
+Among the Science Collaborations, many working groups are developing software tailored to their specific needs.
 For example, see the Solar System collaboration for discussion of Rubin Observatory's moving-object detections, or the Core Cosmology Library developed by DESC.
-More information on Science Collaborations

 The Rubin Observatory Project regularly simulates Rubin Observatory strategies through OpSim.
 The OpSim products are all available for download (as sql databases).